LSBUGPG/raycast-tutorial/README.md

 - `distance` is the length of the raycast

 > [!NOTE]
-> We previously set the `distance` variable to the distance to the camera far plane, the ray should reach at least that far if the `origin` of the ray is in front of the camera.
+> We previously set the `distance` variable to the distance to the camera's far plane, the ray should reach at least that far if the `origin` of the ray is in front of the camera.
 We are using the variable `distance` here for two different purposes in this code.

 Following the condition is the code to execute if the condition is true.
 In this case, if the ray we specified, hit something.